-- 11. We are responsible for the compliance with Guam and federal laws, rules and regulations, including compliance with the requirements of OMB Circular A-133, and provisions of grants and contracts relating to the Authority's operations.
+- 10. There are no unasserted claims or assessments that legal counsel has advised us are probable of assertion and must be disclosed in accordance Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) 450, Contingencies (formerly FASB Statement No. 5, Accounting for Contingencies).
+Management is of the opinion, based on discussions with applicable legal counsel, that adequate provision has been made in the financial statements for unasserted claims or assessments and we do not believe that resolution of these matters will have a material impact on the financial statements. - 11.
+Significant assumptions used by us in making accounting estimates are reasonable. - 12.
+The Schedule of Expenditures of Federal Awards was prepared in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+We have identified in that schedule all awards provided by federal agencies in the form of grants, contracts, loans, loan guarantees, property, cooperative agreements, interest subsidies, insurance or direct appropriations. - 13.
+We are responsible for the compliance with Guam and federal laws, rules and regulations, including compliance with the requirements of OMB Circular A-133, and provisions of grants and contracts relating to the Authority's operations.
 We are responsible for establishing and maintaining the components of internal control relating to our activities in order to achieve the objectives of providing reliable financial reports, effective and efficient operations, and compliance with laws and regulations.
-The Authority is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 12.
-We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions for contracts or grant agreements that could have a material effect on its federal programs. - 13.
+The Authority is responsible for maintaining accounting and administrative control over revenues, obligations, expenditures, assets, and liabilities. - 14.
+We are responsible for establishing and maintaining, and have established and maintained, effective internal control over compliance for federal programs that provides reasonable assurance that we are managing federal awards in compliance with laws, regulations, and provisions for contracts or grant agreements that could have a material effect on its federal programs. - 15.
 We have: - a.
 Complied, in all material respects, with the requirements identified above in connection with federal awards, except as disclosed in the Schedule of Findings and Questioned Costs. - b.
 Made available all information related to the federal financial reports and claims for advances and reimbursements.
 Federal financial reports and claims for advances and reimbursements are supported by the books and records from which the financial statements have been prepared and are prepared on a basis consistent with that presented in the Schedule of Expenditures of Federal Awards.
 The copies of federal program financial reports provided are true copies of the reports submitted, or electronically transmitted, to the federal agency or pass-through entity, as applicable. - c.
 Monitored subrecipients to determine that they have expended pass-through assistance in accordance with applicable laws and regulations and have met the requirements of Circular A-133. - d.
 Taken appropriate correction action on a timely basis after receipt of a subrecipient's auditor's report that identifies noncompliance with laws, regulations, or the provisions of contracts or grant agreements. - e.
-Considered the results of the subrecipient's audits and made any necessary adjustments to the auditee's own books and records. - 14.
-Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 15.
-We believe that internal control over the receipt and recording of contributions is adequate. - 16.
-We have included in the financial statements all assets and liabilities under the Authority's control.
+Considered the results of the subrecipient's audits and made any necessary adjustments to the auditee's own books and records.

+- 16. Management has identified and disclosed to you all laws and regulations that have a direct and material effect on the determination of financial statement amounts. - 17.
+We believe that internal control over the receipt and recording of contributions is adequate. - 18.
+We have included in the financial statements all assets and liabilities under the Authority's control